EducationalTestingService/rsmtool/doc/contributing.rst

         from .reader import DataReader

     Rather than doing this grouping and sorting manually, we recommend to use the `isort <https://pycqa.github.io/isort/>`_ Python library to do this.
 The best way to use ``isort`` is via plugins for your favorite editor, e.g., `Sublime Text <https://packagecontrol.io/packages/isort>`_, `VS Code <https://code.visualstudio.com/docs/python/editing#_sort-imports>`_, and `PyCharm <https://github.com/PyCQA/isort/issues/258>`_.
+    This check is enforced by ``pre-commit``, so a developer can have some freedom during development and let ``pre-commit`` handle import sorting.

 2. All classes, functions, and methods in the main code files should have `numpy-formatted docstrings <https://numpydoc.readthedocs.io/en/latest/format.html>`_ that comply with `PEP 257 <https://www.python.org/dev/peps/pep-0257/>`_.
 For Sublime Text, this can be done using the `AutoDocstring <https://packagecontrol.io/packages/AutoDocstring>`_ and `SublimeLinter-pydocstyle <https://packagecontrol.io/packages/SublimeLinter-pydocstyle>`_ plugins.
 For VS Code, these `two <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>`_ `links <https://code.visualstudio.com/docs/python/linting#_specific-linters>`_ may be relevant.
 PyCharm does not seem to support automatic numpy-format docstrings out of the box.